jkaster/jobzan/README.md

 Here are some suggestions for future enhancements:

-*   **Filtering, Sorting, and Search:** Add functionality to filter jobs by status, sort by salary or company, and search for specific keywords.
 *   **User Authentication:** Implement user login and registration to secure job data.
 *   **Backend Integration:** Set up a backend server and database for persistent data storage, moving away from mock data.
 *   **Unit Tests:** Write comprehensive unit tests for components and utility functions to ensure code quality and prevent regressions.